Macmachi/kasland/README.md

 Experience the fusion of BlockDAG technology and strategic management in KasLand.
 Optimize your single plot, contribute to community energy production, and earn zkaspa in this exciting, transparent, and community-driven blockchain-based game!

+# Licensing and Copyright 📜

+## Game Assets
+All game assets (graphics, images, sound files, etc.) are the exclusive property of Rymentz and are protected by copyright.
+These assets may not be reproduced, distributed, or used outside of the game without explicit permission from Rymentz.

+## Game Code
+The game's source code, excluding the assets mentioned above, is licensed under the Creative Commons Attribution-NonCommercial 4.0 International Public License.
+This license allows you to:

+- Share: Copy and redistribute the code in any medium or format
+- Adapt: Remix, transform, and build upon the code

+Under the following terms:
+- Attribution: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+- NonCommercial: You may not use the code for commercial purposes.

+For more details on the code license, please refer to the [Creative Commons CC BY-NC 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/).

 # Documentation

 Coming soon...